per1234/generator-kb-document/README.md

    ```
 1. The "**Which operation would you like to perform?**" prompt will be displayed in the terminal.
 Select the "**Create new document**" option and press the <kbd>**Enter**</kbd> key.
 1. The "**Knowledge base document title**" prompt will be displayed in the terminal.
 Type the title you want to use for the new knowledge base document and press the <kbd>**Enter**</kbd> key.
-1. If you defined additional prompts in the [prompts data file](#prompts-data-file), they will be presented in turn.
+1. If you defined additional prompts in the [prompts configuration file](#prompts-configuration-file), they will be presented in turn.
 Answer these prompts.
 1. At the end of the process you will see an "**A new document has been created at ...**" message printed in the terminal.
 Open the file at the path shown in the message.<br />
    You will see the file has been populated according to the [document file template](#document-file-template) and your answers to the prompts.
 1. Manually fill in the document content.